 The Thurston Conservation District seeks to provide in-depth natural resource conservation education to both youth and adults.
 Education is the first step to conservation.
 In collaboration with our partners, we provide workshops, on-site tours, training courses, and other events that help individuals become stewards of our shared natural resources.

 Providing education to youth education opportunities helps to create a lifelong stewardship ethic.
-Education fosters and a strong connection with - and understanding of - natural resource conservation issues that can create future stewards of our local natural resources.
-We also make strive to inform Thurston County community members about training and education opportunities by acting as a clearing house for information in about natural resources and related topics.
+Education fosters a strong connection with - and understanding of - natural resource conservation issues that can create future stewards of our local natural resources.
+We also strive to inform Thurston County community members about training and education opportunities by acting as a clearing house for information about natural resources and related topics.

-GOALS ACTIONS 29) Support the implementation of South Sound GREEN's Vision for the Future A. Engage 1,200 students in water quality testing B. Educate 400 students through watershed and water quality related classroom lessons C. Host 3 professional development opportunities for teachers to strengthen their knowledge of water quality and local conservation issues.
+GOALS ACTIONS 29) Support the implementation of South Sound GREEN's_Vision for the Future A. Engage 1500students in water quality testing B. Educate 500 students through watershed and water quality related classroom lessons C. Host 3 professional development opportunities for teachers to strengthen their knowledge of water quality, climate impacts, and local conservation issues.
 D. Increase involvement in the South Sound GREEN program by 2 percent.
 30) Promote careers in natural resources.
 A. Provide instruction to 1 secondary or college class.
-B. Offer alternative service opportunities for local AmeriCorps volunteers.
-31) Educate our community about natural resources conservation.
-A. Host 30 educational opportunities for our community (workshops, tours, trainings, etc.).
-B. Engage 500 community members through our Annual Native Plant Festival.
+B. Offer alternative service opportunities for local AmeriCorps/service corps volunteers.
+C. Participate in Career Technical Educators Advisory Group 31) Educate our community about natural resources conservation.
+A. Participate in 30 educational opportunities for our community (workshops, tours, trainings, tabling etc.).
+B. Engage 400 community members through our Annual Native Plant Festival.